certainty/cl-dk-prelude-scripting/README.md

 This is a simple scripting environment for common lisp.
 It provides a system which bundles a couple of dependencies that are very useful to have when you write common lisp scripts.

-It also bundles a small makefile to build a core that can be loaded as a basis for scripts as well as a small wrapper.
+It also bundles a small Makefile to build a core that can be loaded as a basis for scripts as well as a small wrapper.

+## Inspiration

+This is very much inspired by [ciel](https://github.com/ciel-lang/ciel) which does not build on my machine and bundles a couple of things I do not want this way.
+But if you want to see a very well documented environment have a look at it.

+## Prerequisites

+You'll need:

+* sbcl
+* quicklisp
+* ultralisp

 ## Installation